Sairol Sahari: Club career

 Sairol began his career as a young left-sided midfielder for the Brunei team which played in the Malaysian league system.
 After leaving the country's representative side in 2004, he helped NBT FC gain promotion to the domestic top flight, serving as captain.
 He moved to DPMM FC in 2006 when the club had entered the Malaysia Premier League in Brunei FA's place.
 He was sent on loan to Indera SC in 2010 while DPMM was prevented from playing in the S.League due to a FIFA suspension of Brunei.

 On 25 April 2016, Sairol suffered an anterior cruciate ligament injury in training and was absent for the remaining 2016 S.League season.

 Sairol has since joined Kasuka FC as assistant coach for the 2017 Brunei Super League, with a view to returning to action in the next year.
 He registered as a player for Kasuka for the 2018-19 season and has impressed since, scoring against Najip-BAKES and Indera SC.

 Sairol led Kasuka all the way to the final of the 2022 Brunei FA Cup where they were beaten by his former club DPMM FC 2–1 on 4 December.
-That was to be his final game of his illustrious career.
+That was to be his final game of his career.